 It includes controls to maintain temperature and to prevent freezing.
-It monitors the incoming water temperature to maintain efficiency.
+It monitors the incoming temperature to maintain efficiency.

 If you are struggling to find a heater suitable for a particularly cold water grid, this system is set up for you.
 It can heat incoming water to temperatures as low as 37 degrees Fahrenheit at 1.9 gallons per minute.

 It requires 240 volts and 18 kW.
 It’s recommended that a professional install this system so that all required criteria are met.

 That being said, the machine is easy to use thanks to a digital temperature control system.
 You set your desired temperature, and the heater uses only the amount of energy required to actually heat the water once triggered.